GoogleCloudPlatform/php-docs-samples/texttospeech/README.md

 ## Description

-This command-line application demonstrates how to invoke Cloud Text-to-Speech API from PHP.
+These command-line samples demonstrates how to invoke Cloud Text-to-Speech API from PHP.

 ## Setup